 Generally, you get one large head from a plant and then lots of smaller side shoots.
 So you can plant your broccoli early in spring and plan to harvest for months.

 03 of 09

 Brussels sprouts got a bad reputation because we used to cook the sweetness out of them.
-Honestly, they don't even need to be cooked at all, if you harvest them young enough.
-The plants are very obliging, maturing from the bottom of the stem up, so that you can harvest over several weeks.
+They don't even need to be cooked if you harvest them young enough.
+The plants are very obliging, maturing from the bottom of the stem up so that you can harvest over several weeks.

 04 of 09